The 4 Parts of Medicare (A, B, C, and D)

 • Premium: Varies by plan, income-based.

-• Late penalty: 1% per month without creditable drug coverage.
+• Late Enrollment penalty: 1% per month without creditable drug coverage.

 • Costs vary by formulary tier and pharmacy network.